Alabama National Guard soldier honored for saving a local gas station

 |0

-This work, Alabama National Guard soldier honored for saving a local gas station [Image 3 of 3], by SGT Adena McCluskey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alabama National Guard soldier honored for saving a local gas station, by SGT Adena McCluskey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.